H.R. 4503: ePermit Act

 Who is affected by H.R.
 4503?

-Federal agencies handling environmental reviews
+Federal agencies that run environmental reviews

 State, local, and tribal partners